ronald-it/the-clueless-cook/README.md

 ## Description

 This project started as the final assignment for my frontend development bootcamp, initially created with a desktop-only design.
-Later, I enhanced the app for professional use as a portfolio project, commissioning mobile and tablet designs, and rebuilding it with Next.js and Tailwind CSS to ensure responsiveness on all screen sizes.
+Later, I enhanced the app for professional use as a portfolio project, commissioning mobile and tablet designs, and rebuilding it Full-stack with Next.js and Tailwind CSS to ensure responsiveness on all screen sizes.
+The authentication for this app is built with a PostgreSQL database from Supabase, using its convenient in built methods for signing up, signing in and logging out users.

 **The Clueless Cook** provides a seamless and engaging experience for users interested in recipes and tracking their nutritional intake.
 The app has three main sections: